A unified framework for equation discovery and dynamic prediction of hysteretic systems: Experiments

-In this experiment, a shear-type SDOF yielding structure excited by shake-table motions is implemented to investigate the proposed method.
-The experimental setup of the braced 3-story structure (equivalent to a SDOF system), with and without a negative stiffness device (NSD) \cite{sarlis2013negative,pasala2013adaptive} is illustrated in Figure \ref{fig:experiment exp3} \cite{lai2019sparse,pasala2013seismic,Attary17022015}, where the NSD is installed on the first floor to alter hysteretic behaviors.
+In this experiment, a shear-type SDOF yielding structure excited by shake-table ground motions is implemented to investigate the proposed framework method.
+The experimental setup of the braced 3-story structure (equivalent to a SDOF system), with and without a negative stiffness device (NSD) \cite{sarlis2013negative,pasala2013adaptive} is illustrated in Figure \ref{fig:experiment exp3}~\cite{lai2019sparse,pasala2013seismic,Attary17022015}, where the NSD is installed on the first floor to alter nonlinear behaviors.

-We adopt the governing equation structure $m \ddot{x}(t) + c \dot{x}(t) + k x(t) + \alpha z(t) = -m u(t) $, where $x(t)$ is the displacement, $\dot{x}(t)$ and $\ddot{x}(t)$ are its velocity and acceleration, $u(t)$ is the measured base acceleration, and $z(t)$ is the hysteretic internal variable.
+We adopt the governing equation structure $m \ddot{x}(t) + c \dot{x}(t) + k x(t) + \alpha z(t) = -m u(t) $, where $x(t)$ is the displacement, $\dot{x}(t)$ and $\ddot{x}(t)$ are its velocity and acceleration, $u(t)$ is the measured base acceleration, and $z(t)$ is the hysteretic variable.
 This setup belongs to the \textit{hysteresis discovery} type, in which the structure of the equation of motion is predefined (which needs to identify unknown system parameters), and the nonlinear hysteretic link equation is assumed to be unknown.

-We reuse the real shake table experiment from \cite{lai2019sparse}, and study the structure in two scenarios: (i) \textit{without} an NSD and (ii) \textit{with} an NSD installed on the first floor.
+We reuse the real shake table experiment from~\cite{lai2019sparse}, and study the structure in two scenarios: (i) \textit{without} an NSD and (ii) \textit{with} an NSD installed on the first floor.
 Following the setup in~\cite{lai2019sparse}, we use the measured displacement $x(t)$, the computed velocity $\dot{x}(t)$ (via differentiation and smoothing), the measured acceleration $\ddot{x}(t)$, and the shake-table excitation $u(t)$ as inputs to our framework.
 For the \textit{without NSD} case, a type-I 60\% scaled Pacoima earthquake is used for training, and a reversed type-II 60\% Pacoima record for testing.
-For the \textit{with NSD} case, the training signal concatenates 43\% and 65\% scaled Pacoima segments, while the testing input is a 55\% scaled Sylmar record (see Figs.~23--25 of~\cite{lai2019sparse} for details).
+For the \textit{with NSD} case, the training signal concatenates 43\% and 65\% scaled Pacoima segments, while the testing input is a 55\% scaled Sylmar record (see Figs 23--25 of~\cite{lai2019sparse} for details).